blanketops/blanketops-environments-min/docs/index.md

 ## CLI Commands

 * `blanketops auth`   - Authentication management to cli.
-* `blanketops install`  - Initialize the control-plane.
 * `blanketops environments` -  Interact with environments.
-* `blanketops workstations` -  Interact with workstations.
-* `blanketops uninstall` -  Uninstall the control-plane.
+* `blanketops --h  ` -  View more information about commands, subcommands and flags.

 ## CLI SubCommands